0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 #### Creating a Rabbit

-A Rabbit is created using a `hole_id` & a `msg`; this Hole must already exist.
+A Rabbit is created using a `hole_id` & a `msg`, this Hole must already exist.
 The `msg` is an array of `felt252s`, and the length of this array is referred to as the Rabbit's `depth`.
 Once a Rabbit is placed in a Hole, the Hole's digs are incremented by 1, and its depth is increased by the Rabbit's depth.

 #### Utilizing Contract Suite Design